Understanding What Debts Are Discharged In Bankruptcy

 As an experienced Essex County debt and bankruptcy legal team, Levitt & Slafkes, P.C., in Maplewood, New Jersey, has the skills to help you.
 Attorneys Bruce Levitt and Shelley Slafkes have represented thousands of people throughout New Jersey who are facing financial hardship due to unmanageable debt.
 We provide comprehensive personal and business bankruptcy services, including Chapter 7, Chapter 11 and Chapter 13 filings.
 We conduct a thorough review of your situation and help you determine the best approach to getting the debt relief you need.

 How Can A Debt Discharge Help Me?

-Every person receives a discharge at the end of his or her bankruptcy proceeding.
+At the end of your bankruptcy you will receive a discharge.
 Once you get your discharge, you have no further personal obligation to pay any debt that was included in your bankruptcy.
 Even if the debt was not paid in full, the creditor is not allowed to continue collection activity if the debt was discharged in your bankruptcy.

 While most debts can be discharged in bankruptcy, several cannot.
 Generally, the following types of debt cannot be discharged:

 - Most student loans

 - Federal income taxes that are less than three years past due